HumanCellAtlas/dcp-community/charters/PipelineExecutionService/charter.md

 [Lira](https://github.com/HumanCellAtlas/lira): Listens to storage service notifications and launches workflows
 [Pipeline Tools](https://github.com/HumanCellAtlas/pipeline-tools): Contains Data Coordination Platform adapter pipelines and associated tools
 [Secondary Analysis](https://github.com/HumanCellAtlas/secondary-analysis): Integration test scripts and other automation for the Pipeline Execution Service (contains all tickets for the prioritized work for the implementation team)
+[Secondary Analysis Deploy](https://github.com/HumanCellAtlas/secondary-analysis-deploy): Contains the deployment configuration and scripts for the Pipeline Execution Service.